 The Field of Play

 The Field of play is rectangular in shape and measures seventy (70) metres in length from scoreline to scoreline and fifty (50) metres in width.
-The interchange boxes are not required in park competition, but with the the exception of the Touchdown/Try Zone, all other line markings as displayed in the diagram below should be included as a minimum.
+If you include the try areas the field is eighty (80) metres in length.
+In park competitions a shorter length field is acceptable but a full width of 50 metres is essential.

 Modern Touch has six players on the field for each team and each team can have up to eight substitutes who are allowed to interchange at almost any time (though it is not recommended to sub off when defending).
 As Touch can be physically tiring, substitutes should be made regularly and to ensure everyone has an equal share of playing time.
 Mixed Touch sees 3 male and 3 female on the field, to start a game there must be at least 4 players present.